Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 • Volunteer, DEF Nonprofit, 2018-2020

-• Achieved strong teamwork and communications skills
+• Achieved strong teamwork and communications abilities

 Skills: